 What is Magnesium Carbonate?

-MgCO3 is an inorganic salt with chemical name Magnesium Carbonate.
-It is also called Magnesite or Hydromagnesite or Barringtonite.
-Hydrated forms of magnesite such as di, tri, tetrahydrates are present as minerals.
-It acts as a fertilizer and as an antacid.
+MgCO3 is an inorganic salt with the chemical name Magnesium Carbonate.
+It is also called Magnesite Hydromagnesite or Barringtonite.
+Hydrated forms of magnesite such as di, tri, and tetrahydrates are present as minerals.
+It acts as a fertiliser and as an antacid.
 It is widely used in the manufacturing of materials that are capable of withstanding extremely high temperatures.

 Hydromagnesite is a white or yellowish or greyish-white or brown coloured compound which is obtained in crystalline powder or crystalline solid form.
 It is an important ore for magnesium.
 It is a carbonate salt, a one-carbon compound, and a magnesium salt.

 - Health hazards

 - Frequently Asked Questions – FAQs